Army-Ant/ArmyAntLib_Old/ArmyAntLib/base/DeveloperReadme.txt

 			defination				Special defination header
+			onlyIncludeFile			Header files only need to include in using 04.CppLibCode				There are references of main library source files cppTemplateUtils		There are references of all C++ template modules encoding
+			network
+			stream
-			onlyIncludeFile			Header files only need to include in using 04.CppLibCode				There are references of main library source files cpptools				There are references of all C++ template modules 05.CRefCode					There are references of interface code files for C 06.JavaRefCode				There are references of interface code files for Java，contains C++ code，java code，and building script 07.PythonRefCode			There are references of interface code files for Python，contains C++ code and Python code
+		05.CRefCode					There are references of interface code files for C 06.JavaRefCode				There are references of interface code files for Java，contains C++ code，java code，and building script 07.PythonRefCode			There are references of interface code files for Python，contains C++ code and Python code